MolSSI-Education/python-data-analysis/_episodes/03-data-fitting.md

 1. Import the curve_fit function from scipy.
 2. Create a list or numpy array of your independent variable (your x values).
 You might read this data in from another source, like a CSV file.
 3. Create a list of numpy array of your depedent variables (your y values).
 You might read this data in from another source, like a CSV file.
 4. Create a function for the equation you want to fit.
-The function should accept as inputs the dependent variable and all the parameters to be fit.
+The function should accept as inputs the independent variable(s) and all the parameters to be fit.
 5. Use the function `curve_fit` to fit your data.
 6. Extract the fit parameters from the output of `curve_fit`.
 7. Use your function to calculate y values using your fit model to see how well your model fits the data.